Paradoxxs/Gitbook/forensics/windows/file-or-folder-opening.md

 ## Jump List

 With windows 7 Microsoft introduced the jump list.
 Which track the recent files opened by that application.
 The files inside the AutomaticDestinations folder are databases of shell items.
-Because it an database file deleting the entries from the database is difficult.
+Because it an database file deleting the entries from the database is difficult.\
+Each entries or stream within the database is a lnk file, if exported can be analysis using the same tool for lnk shortcut files.

-The naming convention of jump list files is {AppID}.AutomaticDestinations-ms.
+The naming convention of jump list files is {AppID}.AutomaticDestinations-ms.\
 Where each version of an application have it own app id.
 [EZJumpList](https://dfir.to/EZJumpList) host a list of the common application and version and its corresponding app id.

 There are also custom destinations which are an optional feature developer can enable for their application.